learnk8s/learnk8s.io/src/custom-authentication/content.md

 You can install `gcloud` by installing the [Google Cloud SDK](https://cloud.google.com/sdk/docs/) according to the [GCP documentation](https://cloud.google.com/sdk/docs/downloads-interactive).

-The accumulated costs for the resources created in this tutorial are no more than 10 US cents per hour.
+The accumulated costs for the GCP resources created in this tutorial are no more than 10 US cents per hour.

-> Any charges will be subtracted from the USD 300 free credits if you create a new account.
+> All charges will be subtracted from the USD 300 free credits that you get when create a new account.

 ## Setting up an LDAP directory

-The first thing that you will do is creating an LDAP directory.
+The first thing you will do is creating an LDAP directory that will serve as the central user management system of your setup.

-In general, [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) is a [directory service](https://en.wikipedia.org/wiki/Directory_service) and thus is in the same category of applications as the [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) — in essence, it resolves names to values.
+[Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) is a [directory service](https://en.wikipedia.org/wiki/Directory_service) and thus is in the same category of applications as the [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System).

+_You can think of an LDAP directory as a database that maps names to values._

-In practice, LDAP is often used to centrally store user information, such as personal data (name, address, email address, etc.), usernames, passwords, group affiliations and so on.
+In practice, LDAP is often used to centrally store user information, such as personal data (name, address, email address, etc.), usernames, passwords, group affiliations and so on, of all members of an organisation.

-This information is then accessed by various applications for authentication purposes, such as validating the username and password supplied by the user.
+This information is then accessed by various applications and services for authentication purposes, such as validating the username and password supplied by the user.

+Concretely, users may submit their username and password to an application, and the application queries the LDAP directory to verify whether these credentials are correct.

 _This is called [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained)._

-One of the most popular LDAP server implementations is [OpenLDAP](https://www.openldap.org/), which is what you will use for this tutorial.
+For this tutorial, you will install [OpenLDAP](https://www.openldap.org/), which is one of the most popular LDAP directory implementations.

-_You will deploy all the components for this tutorial to GCP, so let's start by creating the necessary GCP infrastructure._
+_Let's start by creating the necessary GCP infrastructure for installing your LDAP directory._

-Create a new GCP [VPC network and subnet](https://cloud.google.com/vpc/docs/vpc):
+First of all, create a new GCP [VPC network and subnet](https://cloud.google.com/vpc/docs/vpc):

 ```terminal|command=1,2|title=bash
 gcloud compute networks create my-net --subnet-mode custom
 gcloud compute networks subnets create my-subnet --network my-net --range 10.0.0.0/16
 ```

-Next, create a GCP [compute instance](https://cloud.google.com/compute/docs/instances) for the LDAP directory in the new subnet:
+Next, create a GCP [instance](https://cloud.google.com/compute/docs/instances) for hosting the LDAP directory:

 ```terminal|command=1-5|title=bash
 gcloud compute instances create authn \